dremio-hub/arrow-flight-client-examples/java/flight-sql-jdbc-oauth/README.md

 - Maven 3.9+
 - A Dremio deployment with Arrow Flight SQL and OAuth enabled
 - A Dremio OAuth token endpoint, typically `http://<coordinator>:9047/oauth/token` or `https://<coordinator>/oauth/token`
+- For `software-impersonation`: Dremio Software only; requires version > 26.1.9.
+Use Dremio Software 26.1.10 or later.

 ## Build